 The name says it all.
-Many features are anchored here.
-Primarily the overall route framework.
-Anchor Points cover the complete range of European industrial history.
+There are a lot of features anchored here.
+Primarily the overall framework.
+Anchor points comprise the complete range of European industrial history.
 After that, they tell tourists what they can see at a local level.
-Visitors of all ages can relive their industrial heritage through fascinating guided tours, exciting multi-media presentations and outstanding special events.
+Visitors of all ages can relive their industrial heritage in the form of attractive guided tours, multi-media presentations and outstanding special events.
 Last not least, all the anchor points are simultaneously starting points for a variety of regional routes.

 Each region has its own speciality.
 In this respect European industrial heritage is just like food.
 Its strength lies in the fact that it unites many different traditions within a single idea.
 The Regional Routes link landscapes and sites which have left their mark on European industrial history.
 Germany's Ruhrgebiet, for example.
 Or South Wales, a key region in the "world's first industrial nation".
 Both these areas comprise a number of less significant industrial monuments - the small cogs in the large machine.

 European Theme Routes